2024–2026 Slovak protests: 2025

 Peace for Ukraine announced plans for continued demonstrations, scheduling the next major protest for February 7, 2025.
 On this day, an estimated 110,000 people attended evening demonstrations in 41 towns in Slovakia and in another 13 cities across Europe.
 Crowds in the capital of Bratislava were estimated to have 42,000-45,000 people involved in protesting.
 Observers noted that these were the largest protests in Slovakia since 2018, and unlike earlier efforts focused on major cities, the February protests spread into traditionally pro-Fico regions, with participation also reported in Slovak communities abroad.
 Meanwhile, Fico's government argued that protest organizers were acting under foreign influence and attempting to destabilize the state, though these claims were widely rejected by protesters and civil society groups.

+Slovak opposition protested on 9 May, during the Russian Victory Day, against Russian-friendly decisions of Robert Fico.

+On November 17, tens of thousands of Slovaks gathered to protest the policies of Fico’s government, marking the first major mobilization since the previous demonstrations on May 9.
+Held on the anniversary of the Velvet Revolution, the protesters invoked the legacy of Václav Havel, emphasizing his call for truth and love to prevail over lies and hatred.

+On 16 and 17 December, many Slovaks protested against changes of the country's judicial system which they see as damaging the rule of law and in defense of the suspended wistleblower law and previous penal provisions.
+The biggest opposition party Progressive Slovakia supported these demonstrations.

+On 20 December, Hungarian minority in Slovakia demonstrated against a law that criminalised a criticism of Beneš Decrees, a series of laws drafted by the Czechoslovak government-in-exile in the absence of the Czechoslovak parliament during the German occupation of Czechoslovakia in World War II, which severed laws of minorities like Germans and Hungarians.
+Hungarian Prime Minister Viktor Orbán reacted ambiguously while Hungarian opposition leader Péter Magyar criticised those laws and said that if he replace Orbán, he will use all diplomatic options to defend the Hungarian minority in his country's northern neighbour.

 Claims of foreign involvement

-Czechia
+Czech Republic

 During the protests, Slovak Prime Minister Robert Fico has repeatedly claimed that Czech diplomats and Czech media are "interfering in Slovak internal affairs".
 During a meeting in Brussels, Czech Prime Minister Petr Fiala told Fico, "I have the right to comment on Slovakia's foreign policy if it impacts Czech interests.
 And if the Slovak prime minister travels to Moscow to meet Vladimir Putin while Russia continues to kill people every day, then that is not in the interest of the Czech people.
 I do not interfere in Slovakia's internal affairs, none of my colleagues do."
 Fico's continued claims of Czech interference have caused a deterioration in Czech-Slovak relations.